Students collaborating

 Dialogue is an important component of our commitment to freedom of expression—a powerful Dartmouth tradition that is tied to our success in training future leaders.
 We know that our campus thrives when every member of our community feels free and empowered to share their perspectives, challenge ideas, and take part in meaningful dialogue.

-People have attended Dartmouth Dialogue events
+People have attended Dartmouth Dialogues events

 1,250